gittogethers/community-leaders/README.md

 Welcome to the GitHub Community Leaders repository!

-Here, you'll find public information about our program designed to empower passionate individuals to become leaders in their local tech communities.
+Here, you'll find public information about the GitHub Community Leaders.
 Learn how to join, contribute, and drive impactful meetups worldwide.

 ## Who are the leaders?